koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 ### RUN
 `RUN` is executed when an image is being built and can be used to run any command.
 Best practice is to execute multiple commands using one `RUN` instruction since every execution adds a new layer to the image.

+Installing software packages is one of the most common use cases for the `RUN` instruction.

 `RUN` has two forms: Shell Form and Exec Form.

 #### Shell Form